iLearnBootcamp/newu/README.md

 # newu
 Welcome to git and github class
-This is class for automation bootcamp 5